ekeilty17/ekeilty17.github.io/_posts/boolean-algebra-series/2023-01-07-de-morgans-law.md

 ## My Proof

 As far as I can tell, this is a novel proof.
 I have never seen this anywhere else.
-It is pretty complicated and contrived, so if you can find a shorter proof, then please let me know.
+It is pretty complicated and contrived, so if you can find a shorter proof, then please <a href="mailto:epkeilty@gmail.com">let me know</a>.

 The proof method is the following.
 1. Show that $(\overline{a \vee b}) \Rightarrow (\overline{a} \wedge \overline{b})$